Tropical approach to Nagata's conjecture in positive characteristic: Influenced subsets in the Newton polytope

-\begin{proof} Indeed, all the constraints imposed by the fact $\mu_p(C)\geq m$ are linear equations in the coefficients of the equation of $C$.
-Therefore the only reason why there is no solution for this system over Puiseux series and there is a solution over $\FF$ is that some minor of the matrix of the equations becomes 0 after substituting $t=a$.
-Thus, let us compute all needed minors before, they reveal to be polynomials in $t$ with degrees depending on our data.
-Therefore the only condition for $a$ is that $a$ is not a root of some fixed polynomial of some bounded degree.
-Obviously, if $|\FF|$ is big enough, then there exists such an $a$. \end{proof}
+\begin{proof} Suppose the contrary.
+Take any $b\in \FF$.
+All the constraints imposed by the fact $\mu_p(C)\geq m$ are linear equations in the coefficients of the equation of $C$.
+Therefore the only reason why there is no solution for this system over $\KK$ and there exists a solution over $\FF$ is that some minor of the matrix of the equations turns out to be 0 after substitution $t=b$.
+Thus, let us compute all the considered minors before, they reveal to be polynomials in $t$ with degrees depending on our data.
+Therefore, $b$ is a root of this fixed polynomial of a certain bounded degree.
+Obviously, if $|\FF|$ is big enough, then there exists $a$ which is not a root of this polynomial.
+Therefore, this $a$ satisfies the statement of lemma. \end{proof}

-\begin{rem} In a similar way we can detropicalize in other situations, if the conditions imposed on $C$ reveal to be algebraic conditions on the coefficients of the equation of $C$. \end{rem}
+\begin{remark} In a similar way we can ``detropicalize'' in other situations, if the conditions imposed on $C$ reveal to be algebraic conditions on the coefficients of the equation of $C$. \end{remark}

-\section{Degeneration of tropical points to a line.}
+\section{Degeneration of tropical points to a line}

-In this section, using tropical floor diagrams (see \cite{BIMS,floor1}), we construct a special collection of tropical points which are in general position with respect to the Newton polygon $\D$; this construction gives another estimate for $\area(\D)$.
+In this section, using tropical floor diagrams (see \cite{BIMS,floor1}), we construct a special collection of points in $\TT^2$, which are in general position with respect to the Newton polygon $\D$; this construction gives another estimate for $\area(\D)$.